WoltLab/docs.woltlab.com/pages/package/package_package-xml.md

 > (optional)

-URL to the author's website
+URL to the author's website.

 ### `<requiredpackages>`